prantlf/complexity-report/README.md

--D, --maxhd <halstead difficulty>     specify the per-function Halstead difficulty threshold -V, --maxhv <halstead volume>         specify the per-function Halstead volume threshold -E, --maxhe <halstead effort>         specify the per-function Halstead effort threshold -s, --silent                          don't write any output to the console -l, --logicalor                       disregard operator || as source of cyclomatic complexity -w, --switchcase                      disregard switch statements as source of cyclomatic complexity
+-D, --maxhd <halstead difficulty>     specify the per-function Halstead difficulty threshold -V, --maxhv <halstead volume>         specify the per-function Halstead volume threshold -E, --maxhe <halstead effort>         specify the per-function Halstead effort threshold -r, --onlyfailures                    report only modules and functions, which failed the complexity checks -s, --silent                          don't write any output to the console -l, --logicalor                       disregard operator || as source of cyclomatic complexity -w, --switchcase                      disregard switch statements as source of cyclomatic complexity